CodeXBotz/File-Sharing-Bot/README.md

 ```
 start -start the bot or get posts

--/Batch -create link for more than one posts
+Batch -create link for more than one posts

 ```